Convoy/combine-css/readme.txt

 = CSS is not displaying properly after activating the plugin.
 What can I do? =

-You can debug the plugin by activating the debug option on the settings page and reviewing the error log for details.
-You can try excluding certain CSS files from getting combined.
+You can debug the plugin by activating the debug option on the settings page and reviewing the server's error log for details.
+You can try excluding certain CSS files from getting combined to see if that fixes the issue.

 == Screenshots ==
 1. This is a screenshot of the Combine CSS settings page.